kadamwhite/js-plugin-boilerplate/README.md

 ## A Note on File Structure

 There are only a few modules defined in this repository, so that you don't have to delete too much of my code before you can write your own.
 Consult the [recommended directory structure](http://requirejs.org/docs/api.html#jsfiles) from the Require.js website for more thorough best-practices around code organization.

+## Important Note on using Require within WordPress

+This demo shows how to break your code into AMD modules, and how to load those modules into WordPress. *In SCRIPT_DEBUG mode, this plugin currently loads RequireJS itself: This will break some specific libraries used by WordPress, primarily Backbone.* In production you should always use the *optimized version* of your app.
+Require-related code is removed in the build process, so your scripts will not conflict with other WordPress scripts and plugins.

+For more background on structuring your code see the slides for [Modular JavaScript](http://kadamwhite.github.io/talks/2014/modular-javascript-pvd) from WordCamp Providence, where I presented on this demo plugin and explained the underlying concepts.

 ## Other Resources